syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/circular-chart-print.md

 ---
 layout: post
-title: Circular Chart 3D print in ##Platform_Name## Circular Chart 3D control | Syncfusion
+title: Print and Export in ##Platform_Name## Circular Chart 3D control | Syncfusion
-description: Learn here all about Circular Chart 3D print in Syncfusion ##Platform_Name## Circular Chart 3D control of Syncfusion Essential JS 2 and more.
+description: Learn here all about Print and Export in Syncfusion ##Platform_Name## Circular Chart 3D control of Syncfusion Essential JS 2 and more.
 platform: ej2-javascript
-control: Circular Chart 3D print
+control: Print and Export
 publishingplatform: ##Platform_Name##
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Circular Chart 3D print in ##Platform_Name## Circular Chart 3D control
+# Print and Export in ##Platform_Name## Circular Chart 3D control

 ## Print

-The rendered Circular Chart 3D can be printed directly from the browser by calling the public method print.
+The rendered Circular Chart 3D can be printed directly from the browser by calling the public method `print`.
+The ID of the Circular Chart 3D div element must be passed as the input parameter to that method.

 {% if page.publishingplatform == "typescript" %}